Amman 1 Day Itinerary

 You can combine your visit to the Jabal al-Qal’a Citadel with the Archaeological Museum.

 It is possible to visit Amman and its main monuments with the help of a private tour in a small group.
 Transportation is taken care of to avoid the stress of Amman traffic.
-Here is the link to book below:

 THE ROMAN THEATRE IN AMMAN